This page will help you understand Rhode Island alcohol laws and avoid expensive fines or even jail. Also wasted time and legal costs.

 Laws sometimes seem simpler than they really are.
 They often have qualifications.
 They may conflict.
 Lawyers study law for years.
 Understanding laws is not a DIY project.
 So don’t rely on this site.
 Nor on any other site.
 And don’t rely on any non-lawyer.

-Get information and advice about Rhode Island alcohol laws from an expert.
+Get facts and advice about Rhode Island alcohol laws from an expert.
 That is a lawyer who holds a license in the state.

 Alcohol attitudes and enforcement practices vary from place to place.
 For this reason, it’s a good idea to select one from your locale.

-By now you know more by far about Rhode Island alcohol laws than most residents of the state.
-Congratulations!
+By now you know more by far about Rhode Island alcohol laws than most residents.
+Kudos!